radius-project/design-notes/architecture/2023-06-arch-vnext.md

 1. It can establish a new programming model by Core server to streamline and simplify the Radius resource provider implementation.
-1. It enables us to maintain the core server and user resource provider separately, eliminating the need to recompile each resource provider code when applying common component fixes.
+1. It enables us to maintain the Radius core server and resource controller
+   separately, eliminating the need to recompile each resource provider code when applying common component fixes.
 1. It enables our partners to use any programming language to implement their